-- IP Zone The Sensor needs an IP Zone from which to learn the monitored network's boundaries and to extract per-subnet settings.
-For more information about IP Zones consult the IP Zone chapter on page 16. - Graphs Accuracy Low values increase the accuracy of Sensor graphs, at the expense of increasing the RAM usage.
-Setting this to under 20 seconds is not recommended. - IP Validation This option can be used to distinguish the direction of traffic or to ignore certain flows: - Off The Flow Sensor analyzes all flows and the traffic direction is established by interface. - On The Flow Sensor analyzes the flows that have the source and/or the destination IP in the selected IP Zone. - Strict The Flow Sensor analyzes only the flows that have either the source or the destination IP in the IP Zone. - Exclusive The Flow Sensor analyzes only the flows that have the destination IP in the IP zone, but not the source IP. - AS Validation Flows from BGP-enabled routers usually contain the source and destination AS (Autonomous System) number.
+- IP Zone Flow Sensor needs an IP Zone from which to learn the monitored network's boundaries and to extract per-subnet settings.
+For more information about IP Zones consult the "IP Zone" chapter on page 17. - Graphs Accuracy Low values increase the accuracy of Sensor graphs, at the expense of increasing the RAM usage.
+Setting this to under 20 seconds is not recommended. - IP Validation This option can be used to distinguish the direction of traffic or to ignore certain flows: - Off Flow Sensor analyzes all flows and the traffic direction is established by interface. - On Flow Sensor analyzes the flows that have the source and/or the destination IP in the selected IP Zone. - Strict Flow Sensor analyzes only the flows that have either the source or the destination IP in the IP Zone - Exclusive Flow Sensor analyzes only the flows that have the destination IP in the IP zone, but not the source IP. - AS Validation Flows from BGP-enabled routers usually contain the source and destination AS (Autonomous System) number.
 In most configurations, if the AS number is set to 0, then the IP address belongs to your AS.

 If enabled, only flows having the AS number set to "0" (your AS) are processed.
 This is rarely-used option used for establishing traffic direction.
 AS validation has three options:

-- Off Disables AS validation. - On Only flows that have the source ASN and/or the destination ASN set to 0 are analyzed. - Strict Only flows that have either the source ASN or the destination ASN set to 0 are analyzed. - SNMP Settings Configure the SNMP settings of the flow exporter to allow the Console to extract interface information.
+- Off Disables AS validation. - On Only flows that have the source ASN and/or the destination ASN set to 0 are analyzed. - o Strict Only flows that have either the source ASN or the destination ASN set to 0 are analyzed. - SNMP Settings Configure the SNMP settings of the flow exporter to allow Console to extract interface information.
 When the SNMP settings are not configured, you must enter the SNMP index, speed, etc. manually for each interface. - Monitored Network Interfaces The list of interfaces that should be monitored.
 To avoid producing duplicate flow entries, add only upstream interfaces.
-Settings per interface: - SNMP Index The interfaces are identifiable in flows only by their SNMP indexes.
+Settings per interface: - O SNMP Index The interfaces are identifiable in flows only by their SNMP indexes.
 Enter the index manually, or configure the SNMP settings. - Interface Name A short description used to identify the monitored interface.
-Descriptions longer than 10 characters clutter some reports. - Traffic Direction The direction of the traffic entering the interface, relative to your network: - "Auto" Set to establish the direction of traffic by IP and/or AS Validation. - "Upstream" Set for upstream interfaces, e.g. peering interfaces, interfaces connected to the Internet. - "Downstream" Set for downstream interfaces, e.g. customer interfaces, interfaces connected to your network.
+Descriptions longer than 10 characters clutter some reports. - O Graph Color The color used in graphs for the interface.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Traffic Direction The direction of traffic entering the interface, relative to your network: - "Auto" Set to establish the direction of traffic by IP and/or AS Validation. - "Upstream" Set for upstream interfaces, e.g. peering interfaces, interfaces connected to the Internet. - "Downstream" Set for downstream interfaces, e.g. customer interfaces, interfaces connected to your network.